ccn8-caleb/cloudformation-nexus/README.md

 All parameters are prefaced with a namespace indicating the type of resource they are.
 This serves to better group them and makes understanding the template easier.

+Namespacing for all declarations follows the convention of:
+- Resource
+- Environment
+- Specific Attributes

 At the top of each YAML template is the following:
 - AWSTemplateFormatVersion
 - Description (brief explanation of template for reference in CloudFormation console)